burnskatie/majors_template/source/gd_information/index.rst

     * Art directors take charge of the visual style and content in magazines, newspapers, product packaging and movie, and television productions.
 They create designs and direct other artists to develop each contributing piece.

+.. [f1] "`What Can You Do with a Graphic Design Degree? <https://www.rasmussen.edu/ degrees/design/blog/what-can-you-do-with-graphic-design-degree/>`_".
+    Brianna Falvin.
+2020.
+Retrieved 2021-12-7.